yellowbean/absbox-doc/docs/source/modeling.rst

 Waterfall
 -------------

-Waterfall means a list of ``action`` to be executed at bond payment date.
+Waterfall means a list of ``action`` to be executed at bond payment day or pool collection day.

 Fee
 ^^^^^^